bitnami/cnab-bundles/wordpress-k8s-rds/README.md

 ### Import Signing Key

-CNAB Bundles, by default, are signed by their provided, so importing a verification key is required to verify the integrity and source of the package.
+CNAB bundles, by default, are signed by their provider and importing a verification key is required to verify the integrity and source of the package.

-> **Tip**: Alternatively you can append the `--insecure` flag to every single command
+> **Tip**: Alternatively you can append the `--insecure` flag to every duffle command

 ```bash